FEIFAN-HE/CoronaVirusDataAnalysis/README.md

   <img src="charts/chart35.png" width="200" />
 </p>

+## Taking a look at the Impact of Each Province in Mainland China and the Cruises(Aggregation)

 there are 3 visible stages in the graphs:
-1) in the initial period, the growth is exponencial
+1) In the initial period, grthe growth is exponencial
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODc1ODE2NDAsLTYwMTYwMTYwLDE4MT
+eyJoaXN0b3J5IjpbLTE2ODIwOTA3OTQsLTYwMTYwMTYwLDE4MT
 c1NTAzOTEsMTE2MDE2MDQyOSwtMTQyNjYxMTM4MSwtMTY5MDk5
 ODcwMSwtMjkyNDUzNjEsOTIwMjQxMzc3LDEwNTcwNzg2NzddfQ
 ==